DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-09-external-linking-guidelines.md

 The service will link to external, third-party organisations where one or more of the following applies:

-* the Department currently funds or has provided funding for the organisation in the past
+* the department currently funds or has provided funding for the organisation in the past
 * the organisation is a non-departmental public body
 * the department has an existing relationship with the organisation, for example, is in partnership with or sponsors the organisation
 * the organisation is a charitable or not-for-profit organisation

+The service will review its links quarterely to ensure:

+* the service is still adhering to this external linking guidance
+* the links are still accurate
+* the links are still relevant
+* there are no organisations within GOV.UK that now meet the need better

 ### Linking internally